 Since this report was written, the use of Barbiturates and Chloral Hydrate has declined significantly, both being subject to abuse and much safer alternatives being available.
-In fact, Barbiturates in Tasmania were rescheduled in December 1981 to place them in the same schedule as narcotic substances, in order to discourage the prescription of them and closely to monitor their use.
 For all this, the problem identified by the Law Reform Commission has not gone away.
-The two major sedatives prescribed in Australia, Diazepam (valium) and Oxazepam (Serepax) present risks, in interaction with alcohol, similar to those identified in our 1976 report.
+The two major sedatives prescribed in Australia, Diazepam (valum) and Oxazepam (Serepax) present risks, in interaction with alcohol, similar to those identifed in our 1976 report.

 The Commission drew attention to the need for continuing education of the public and of the medical and pharmaceutical professions concerning the effects of drugs on driving, particularly drugs prescribed by medical practitioners or supplied over the counter.
 It was also suggested that consideration should be given to requiring drug companies to supply medical practitioners, pharmacists and the public with information concerning the effects of drugs on driving skills and compulsory labelling of drugs which may have an adverse effect on driving ability.
-Although the general legislation based on this report of the Law Reform Commission has been implemented in the Capital Territory and aspects of it copied in other jurisdictions, the proposals concerning compulsory drug information have not been acted upon.
+Although the general legislation based on this report of the Law Reform Commission has been implemented in the Capital Territory 17 and aspects of it copied in other jurisdictions, the proposals concerning compulsory drug information have not been acted upon.

 Class Actions.
-A project on which the Law Reform Commission is currently working and which may come to have relevance for the Australian health care workers is the inquiry into class actions in Australia.
+A project on which the Law Reform Commission is currently working and which may come to have relevance for the Australian medical professional is the inquiry into class actions in Australia.
 Although a discussion paper has been issued on this topic, the report has not yet been written.
 Rarely has a matter of legal procedure invoked such passionate argumentation.
 A class action is a legal procedure by which a person, or a group of persons, can bring proceedings claiming damages, on behalf of all those who have suffered a common provable legal wrong.
 In our legal history, because courts did not want to get involved in the distribution of funds of money, actions for damages have, generally speaking, had to be brought individually.
 In the United States, the class action procedure developed to meet the problems of the mass production economy.
 Just as goods and services are mass-produced (and may therefore result in mass-produced legal problems, when things go wrong) so, it was considered, the delivery of legal justice should be 'mass-produced'.
 The vehicle was the class action.